berkmancenter/curricle/README.md

 ## License

-TagTeam is licensed under the AGPL
+Curricle is licensed under the AGPL

 ## Copyright